-The first question I’m often asked by a Client when discussing backsplash tiling, is “what style of tile would you recommend?”
-My answer, following a smile, is “whichever tile you like.”
+The first question I’m often asked by a client when discussing backsplash tile is, “What style of tile would you recommend?”
+My answer, following a smile, is, “Whichever tile you like.”

 Understanding this will help you narrow down your choices.
-Backsplash tiles can cost you anywhere from $7 – $30 a square foot.
+Backsplash tiles can cost you anywhere from $7 – $50 a square foot.
 Depending on the size of your kitchen, combined with installation, the costs start adding up.
-Don’t feel obligated to go for an expensive tile, as there are plenty of tiles in the lower price point that will add style to your kitchen.
+Don’t feel obligated to go for an expensive tile, as there are plenty of tiles at a lower price point that will add style to your kitchen.

 In my opinion, this is the most important aspect.
 The original purpose of a backsplash is to protect your wall from any cooking ‘splashing back’ onto it.
 For me, a backsplash tile should be smooth and non-porous.
 There is nothing more frustrating than trying to scrape away tomato sauce or grease from the nooks and crannies of a tile.
 You should be able to clean the tile with a simple wipe of a wet cloth or sponge.